-Instead, those who felt their rights had been limited by other individuals would have to appeal to states and municipalities for protection and not the federal government.
+Instead, those who felt their individual rights had been limited by others would have to appeal to states and municipalities for protection and not the federal government.

 “The right to bear arms is not granted by the Constitution; neither is it in any manner dependent upon that instrument for its existence.
 The Second Amendments means no more than that it shall not be infringed by Congress, and has no other effect than to restrict the powers of the National Government.”